rashmisubhash/creator-verse/README.md

 - To Delete an artist, there is a button in the edit flow.

 Additional
-- I did not use a filter API because I did not find the need to.
-The GET API has the results of all the artists.
-So I did not think it was necessary.
 - I added a back feature in the edit flow.
 I know there is a browser back, but I still having that button is more user friendly.

 <!-- Replace this with whatever GIF tool you used! -->